 We’re not qualified interventionists, we’re not even sure if what we did was okay, but our motivations to confront her came from a place of absolute love and genuine compassion.

 Our grandma is one of the most kind-souled people on the planet and we could see she was a prisoner of her own addiction.

 We told her that we wanted her to stop, that we needed her to stop.
 We begged her, we cried, we got angry, we were harsh, we pleaded, we asked tough questions…it was emotional to say the least.

-The truth is, I 100% had the intentions of not fulfilling my promise.
+The truth is, I 100% had the intentions of not fulfilling my promise, because it was too hard to believe it was a real decision I was making.
 But, at that point, I tried to say anything to get my grandma to recognize the gravity of our need for her to get sober.